The Speech Recognition API in JavaScript: speechRecognition()

 recognition.onend = function() {}

-This event is executed when the start() function is called the browser begins to "listen"; In other words, it represents the moment at which the application starts listening; to invoke the onstart event we must do the following:
+This event is executed when the start() function is invoked and the browser begins to "listen"; in other words, it represents the moment when the application begins to listen; to invoke the onstart event we must do the following:

-This event is executed if and only if an error has occurred.
-Here we can express the error to our user so that he can solve it, if the microphone or its permissions were not found.
+This event is executed if and only if an error has occurred; here we can inform our user of the error so that they can solve it, for example, if the microphone was not found or if there was a problem with its permissions.

-This event is executed when the user has finished speaking, which means that the speech recognition has come to an end; It is a good candidate to make some changes at a visual level in our API, so that the user knows that they are no longer being heard and that the processing of what they expressed through voice is going to be carried out.
+This event is executed when the user has finished speaking, which means that the voice recognition has come to an end; it is a good candidate to make some visual change in our API, so that the user knows that they are no longer being listened to and that the processing of what they expressed through voice is going to be carried out.

-Finally, this event returns the obtained result; In other words, the words expressed verbally converted into plain text; as you can see, this is the "strong" method of this API and it is where we can process our user's desired response in text format; We don't have to do anything with audio, the API does everything for us and gives us the text equivalent of what the user expresses through voice.
+Finally, this event returns the result obtained; put another way, the words expressed verbally converted into plain text; as you can see, this is the "strong" method of this API and it is where we can process our user's desired response in text format; we don't have to do anything with audio, the API does everything for us and gives us the text equivalent of what the user expresses through voice.

 This is the interesting part of the API; here we finally get the response obtained by the user in the following structure: